hdShang/arxiv-daily/docs/cs-CL/2025-08-24/papers/250817450v3-persuasion-dynamics-in-llms-investigating-robustness-and-adaptabilit.md

 ---
 layout: default
-title: Persuasion Dynamics in LLMs: Investigating Robustness and Adaptability in Knowledge and Safety with DuET-PD
+title: "Persuasion Dynamics in LLMs: Investigating Robustness and Adaptability in Knowledge and Safety with DuET-PD"
 ---

 # Persuasion Dynamics in LLMs: Investigating Robustness and Adaptability in Knowledge and Safety with DuET-PD